midudev/esland-web/README.md

   <img src="https://contrib.rocks/image?repo=midudev/esland-web" />
 </a>

-## 🔑 Get your Twicth client ID and secret
+## 🔑 Get your Twitch client ID and secret

 Before being able to initialize the application, you will need to obtain your ***client ID*** and ***client secret*** from Twitch.